The Basecamp Guide to Internal Communication

 Effective communication requires context.
 Saying the right thing in the wrong place, or without proper detail, leads to double work and messages being missed.
 That's why we spin up a separate Basecamp project for every project we work on.
 Everything related to that project is communicated inside that project.
 All the tasks, all the discussions, all the documents, all the debates, and all the decisions happen inside those walls.
 Everyone who needs access, has access.
 Every Basecamp project is a capsule of everything someone needs to know about that work project.

-Further, we take spacial context seriously.
+Further, we take spatial context seriously.
 If we're discussing a specific task, we discuss it in the comment section below the task itself.
 If we're talking about a specific document, we discuss it in the comments attached to the document.
 Communications stay attached to the thing we're discussing.
 This provides the full story in one reliable place.
 The alternative is terrible - communication detached from the original source material, discussions all over the place, fragmented conversations missing entire chunks of time and detail, etc. Basecamp's "everything is commentable" feature is what makes this possible for us.

 We've detailed the pros and cons of chat vs. long form writing in our infamous "Group Chat: Group Stress" guide.
 We definitely recommend checking it out.